How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 8 marketing skills to look for when you hire a marketing manager

 So, you’ve got an idea of what kind of marketing person you need.
 Nice!
-Now, your first marketer will be well-versed in many areas, but these eight skills are the core capabilities they should have to quickly begin adding value to your growing enterprise.
+Now, your first marketer will likely be well-versed in many areas, but these eight skills are the core capabilities they should have to quickly begin adding value to your growing enterprise.

 1. Writing skills

-The ability to create simple, engaging copy is a valuable skill for your first marketer.
-That means crafting content that is free from technical jargon and that connects with your audience in a way that is:
+What does ‘simple, engaging copy’ really mean, though?
+It means they can craft content that is free from technical jargon and that connects with your audience in a way that is:

-• informing
+• Informing

-• entertaining
+• Entertaining

-• inspiring
+• Inspiring

-• convincing
+• Convincing

 2. Research skills